NekaSore/Digital-Activity-book/README.md

 Digital-Activity-book

-using API GO for Login.

-using server.js API for Activity.
+using API GO for Login & server.js API for Activity.

-Every API in "API.rar"
+Every API file in "API.rar"

-GL